Dario Đumić

-Dario Đumić ([dâːrio dʑǔmitɕ]; born 30 January 1992) is a Bosnian professional footballer who plays as a centre-back for 2.
-Bundesliga club SV Sandhausen and the Bosnia and Herzegovina national team.
+Dario Đumić ([dâːrio dʑǔmitɕ]; born 30 January 1992) is a Bosnian professional footballer who plays as a centre-back for Primera Federación club Eldense.

 Đumić started his professional career at Norwich City, before joining Brøndby in 2010.
-Six years later, he moved to NEC.
-In 2017, Đumić was transferred to Utrecht, who loaned him to Dynamo Dresden in 2018 and to Darmstadt 98 in 2019.
-The following year, he switched to Twente.
-He signed with SV Sandhausen in 2022.
+Six years later, he signed with NEC.
+In 2017, he was transferred to Utrecht, who loaned him to Dynamo Dresden in 2018 and to SV Darmstadt in 2019.
+The following year, he switched to Twente. Đumić moved to SV Sandhausen in 2022.
+A year later, he joined Eldense.

-A former Danish youth international, Đumić made his senior international debut for Bosnia and Herzegovina in 2017.
+A former Danish youth international, Đumić made his senior international debut for Bosnia and Herzegovina in 2017, earning 5 caps.

 Club career

 Early career

-Because of the outbreak of Bosnian War, Đumić's family fled from his native Bosnia and Herzegovina and moved to Denmark, where he started playing football at local clubs, before joining youth academy of English team Norwich City in 2008.
+Because of the outbreak of the Bosnian War, Đumić's family fled from his native Bosnia and Herzegovina and moved to Denmark, where he started playing football at local clubs, before joining the youth academy of English team Norwich City in 2008.
 He made his professional debut against Swindon Town on 10 November 2009 at the age of 17.

 In January 2010, Đumić moved to Brøndby.
 On 4 December 2011, he scored his first professional goal against Køge.

 In February 2016, he switched to Dutch side NEC.

 Utrecht

 In July 2017, Đumić was transferred to Utrecht for an undisclosed fee.
-He made his official debut for the club in UEFA Europa League play-offs against Zenit St. Petersburg on 16 August.
-Two weeks later, he made his league debut.
+He made his official debut for the squad in the UEFA Europa League play-offs against Zenit St. Petersburg on 16 August.
+Two weeks later, he made his league debut against Groningen.

 In June 2018, Đumić was sent on a season-long loan to German outfit Dynamo Dresden.

-In July 2019, he was loaned to Darmstadt 98 until the end of season.
+In July 2019, he was loaned to SV Darmstadt until the end of the campaign.